Rudolph Zallinger: Other books

 Zallinger's artistic talent was apparent and he offered to do book cover work.
 He worked with authors Willy Ley (1906–1969) and Frank H. T. Rhodes.
 He first illustrated Ley's book, Worlds of the Past, published in 1971.
 The book talks about various life forms around the world and the science behind them based on the studies of paleontologists.
-The cover features 3 dinosaurs.
+The cover features three dinosaurs.
 Rhodes's book, Evolution, was published in 1974 and was illustrated by Zallinger and Rebecca A. Merrilees (1922–2012).
-He also illustrated the book "Dinosaurs" for Golden Press in 1960.
+He also illustrated the book Dinosaurs for Golden Press in 1960.

 Awards and honors

 Zallinger's first award was an honorable mention for the Prix-de-Rome in 1941.
-After finishing the mural of The Age of Reptiles, in 1947, he received the Pulitzer Award for Painting in 1949.
+After finishing the mural The Age of Reptiles, in 1947, he received the Pulitzer Award for Painting in 1949.
 He received the Addison Emery Verrill Medal for "outstanding contributions to the field of natural history," which was presented to him by A. Bartlett Giamatti (then president of Yale University) at a ceremony in the Great Hall on February 29, 1980.
 He was the first non-scientist to receive this medal.
 He was also given Doctor of Fine Arts by the university.
 The inscription reads:"Rudolph Franz Zallinger, artist and teacher, your great natural history murals at the Peabody Museum are a fusion of scientific accuracy and artistic genius.
 Guided by your own diligent research and painstaking collaboration with scientists, your imagination has allowed us a glimpse into past worlds no human eye ever witnessed.
-It was your innovation to blend the static frames of successive geologic ages into grand panoramas that sweep through time, capturing the dynamic force of life as it evolved."Adapted from “An Interview with Rudolph F. Zallinger,” by Lee Grimes, 1975.
+It was your innovation to blend the static frames of successive geologic ages into grand panoramas that sweep through time, capturing the dynamic force of life as it evolved."Adapted from "An Interview with Rudolph F. Zallinger," by Lee Grimes, 1975.
 Discovery 11(1):33–35.

 At 69 years old (1988), Zallinger received the James E. and Frances W. Bent Award, which is given annually to a faculty member of the University of Hartford for "unusual creativity and innovation in the pursuit of his or her scholarship".

 Family

 While studying at Yale, he met the artist and illustrator Jean Farquharson Day (1918–2007).
-They married on September 27, 1941, and had three children, all artists: Kristina Zallinger (1945–), Lisa Day Zallinger (1949–), and Peter Franz Zallinger (1943–).
+They married on September 27, 1941, and had three children, all artists: Kristina Zallinger (1945–), Lisa Day David (1949–), and Peter Franz Zallinger (1943–2025).
 Zallinger's wife was an American artist and children's book illustrator for dozens of books.